ANSSI-FR/AD-control-paths/README.md

 - `-useBackupPriv`: use backup privilege to access `-sysvolPath`, which is needed when using a robocopy.
 You must use an administrator account to use this option.
 - `-generateCmdOnly`: generate the list of commands to use to dump the data, instead of executing these commands.
 This can be useful on systems where the powershell's execution-policy doesn't allow unsigned scripts to be executed, or on which powershell is not installed in a tested version (v2.0 and later).
 - `-fromExistingDumps`: skip the LDAP request step and work from files found in the Ldap\ folder.
-- `-resume`: look for the first non-successful command in the same-day, same-target folder and resume from there
+- `-resume`: look for the first non-successful command in the same-day, same-target folder and resume from there.
+Can be used to resume if your connection to the DC went down.
 - `-forceOverwrite`: overwrite any previous dump files from the same-day, same-target folder

 ## 4. IMPORT CSV FILES INTO A GRAPH DATABASE